 - Check the basics: Look out for spelling mistakes and grammatical errors, which are a common tell-tale sign of a fraudulent message.

-- Verify its authenticity: Phishing scams often mimic the look and feel of PayPal emails and ask you for sensitive information – something that we will never do.
+- Verify its authenticity: Phishing scams often mimic the look and feel of PayPal emails or texts and ask you for sensitive information – something that we will never do.
 At PayPal, we will always address you by your full name.

 - False sense of urgency?
 Be wary of communications that conjure a sense of urgency; many phishing scams tell you that your account will be in jeopardy if something critical is not updated right away.

-- Spot the difference: A genuine PayPal email will only ever address you by your full name, or your business name – anything that starts differently should immediately raise your suspicions.
+- Spot the difference: A genuine PayPal message will only ever address you by your full name, or your business name – anything that starts differently should immediately raise your suspicions.
 Be wary of impersonal greetings like “Dear User” or your email address.

-- Beware attachments: A real email from PayPal will also never include attachments.
+- Beware attachments: A real email from PayPal will never include attachments.
 You should never open an attachment unless you are 100% sure it’s legitimate, because they can contain spyware or viruses.

 - Keep tabs on your information: Limit the number of places where you store your payment information online by using a secure digital wallet like PayPal.
 If you make a purchase online with PayPal and your item doesn’t arrive or match the product description – we may be able to reimburse you through our Buyer Protection.